The Cosmopolitans: History

-In the summer of 1980, Sims and Moore traveled down to Easter’s Drive-In Studio (in Winston-Salem, NC) to record a booking demo of three of Sims’s songs.
+In the summer of 1980, Sims and Moore recorded a booking demo of three of Sims’s songs at Easter’s Drive-In Studio.
 Easter and Sims produced the session, with Easter also adding drums and guitar to Sims’s keyboards, vocals, and harmonica, and Moore’s harmonica and vocals.
-Back in New York, Alan Betrock was taken with what he heard and released the tracks on his Shake Records label in October 1980. “(How to Keep Your) Husband Happy” and “Wild Moose Party” and dance-club hits and was played on New York rock station WNEW-FM.
+Alan Betrock released the tracks on his Shake Records label in October 1980. “(How to Keep Your) Husband Happy” and “Wild Moose Party” were dance-club hits and were played on New York rock station WNEW-FM.
 The songs were later released on the Shake to Date compilation LP.
 In 1981 Albion Records released the single “Husband Happy” in the U.K. backed with a new tune, “Chevy Baby.”
-"Wild Moose Party" was written to honor Sims's 22-pound cat. "(How To Keep Your) Husband Happy" referenced an exercise record that was owned by Sims's mother, that was released by Debbie Drake, a popular late 1950s television personality and fitness promoter.

 A short time after the Shake Records release, additional musicians were added and the Cosmopolitans evolved into a tape-free live band.
 Sims and Moore fronted the group with vocals, percussion, and choreography.
-Sims often added Ace Tone organ solos with Moore wailing on harmonica.
-The longest-lived lineup of live Cosmopolitans included drummer Evan "Funk" Davies, guitarist David Itch, and keyboardist Jeff Dedrick.
+Sims often added Ace Tone organ solos.
+The longest-lived lineup of live Cosmopolitans included drummer Evan "Funk" Davies, guitarist David "Itch" Britsch, and keyboardist Jeff Dedrick.
 Robert Crenshaw stepped in as drummer in late 1981.
 Moore left the group in 1982, and the final touring band featured Sims, Itch, Neil Winograd on drums, and Judy Monteleone on guitar.
 The group performed at some of New York's most high-profile rock clubs - including Hurrah, Max's Kansas City, the Mudd Club, CBGB, the Ritz, the original Peppermint Lounge, and Irving Plaza - and toured up and down the East Coast.

-Sims disbanded the group in November 1982 when she contracted Epstein-Barr virus.
+Sims disbanded the group in November 1982 when she contracted Epstein–Barr virus.